John West Foods: Traceability

 John West is the only UK and Ireland canned seafood manufacturer to wholly own a fleet of vessels which ensures it has visibility of its entire fishing supply chain.
-In October 2011, following the above controversies, the company advertised that its supply chain would be made fully transparent for its consumers by allowing "100% tracing" by the public of each can of fish to the original boat and location of catch, using a ‘Can Tracker’ on the company's website.
+In October 2011, following the above controversies, the company advertised that its supply chain would be made fully transparent for its consumers by allowing "100% tracing" by the public of each can of fish to the original boat and location of catch, using a 'Can Tracker' on the company's website.
 The application enabled John West consumers to track the exact source of the fish in their can including the ocean and even the boat that made the catch.

 However, in October 2015, John West was accused by conservation group Greenpeace of not standing by their word, and of having made a "deeply misleading" and "plainly false" promise to this effect.
 Greenpeace asked for volunteers to check the traceability codes on John West cans.
 It was found that although the website showed tuna only being caught in the Seychelles, Ghana and Portugal, in fact a large number of cans were sourced from canneries owned by John West's parent company Thai Union in the Samut Sakhon region of Thailand.
-This was not disclosed on the website, and tracing was not provided for such cans; the area's fishing industry is also notorious for human rights abuse and forced and bonded labor on fishing ships, and for the use of indiscriminate and harmful fishing methods.
+This was not disclosed on the website, and tracing was not provided for such cans; the area's fishing industry is also notorious for human rights abuse and forced and bonded labour on fishing ships, and for the use of indiscriminate and harmful fishing methods.

 John West described the omission as "simply a website limitation".
 The controversy became widely reported in the news, leading to John West changing its website to state that customers wishing to trace a can from Thailand should email the company instead, for further details.

 Bear fight commercial

-In November 2000 John West released a television advertisement depicting a bear fighting a fisherman for a fresh salmon.
-The video was viewed over 300 million times.
+In November 2000, John West released a television advertisement depicting a bear fighting a fisherman for a fresh salmon.
+The video was viewed over 300 million times on YouTube.
 It was filmed on Invercauld Estate, near Balmoral, on the River Dee in the Scottish Highlands.
 The video campaign won multiple advertising industry awards.